jimmelanson/excel_vba_Perl_style_arrays/README.md

 NOTE: Read the instructions!
 Early binding is mandatory with this class object.

+NOTE: The instructions folder has full explanations and examples for each of these.

 Here are the public methods you can access:

 <code>objArray.Delimeter</code> => Define what character separates the items in the list.
 Default is a comma.